CoderCowMoo/teeny-tiny-interpreter/README.md

 # Teeny tiny compiler in Rust

-This is a Teeny Tiny compiler in Rust loosely following the [python tutorial](https://austinhenley.com/blog/teenytinycompiler1.html).
-I say loosely because I mostly just tried to get what he had as an end result and make do.
-The project is a main binary and a lexer, parser and emitter split up into libraries for easy use.
+This is a Teeny Tiny interpreter in Rust loosely following the [python tutorial](https://austinhenley.com/blog/teenytinycompiler1.html).
+It is a copy of the compiler just without the emitter and changing the parser code.
+I attempted to comment it well.